JetBrains/teamcity-azure-active-directory/readme.md

 Please submit your questions/bugs/feature requests [here](https://github.com/ekoshkin/teamcity-azure-active-directory/issues)

-This is not a bundled plugin, please do not use TeamCity official feedback channels to provide feedback for this plugin.
+This is not a bundled plugin, please do not use the TeamCity official channels to provide feedback for this plugin.